typst/typst/docs/src/reference/types.md

 - returns: integer

 ### first()
-Extract the first character (or rather, grapheme cluster) of the string.
+Extract the first grapheme cluster of the string.
 Fails with an error if the string is empty.

 - returns: any

 ### last()
-Extract the last character (or rather, grapheme cluster) of the string.
+Extract the last grapheme cluster of the string.
 Fails with an error if the string is empty.

 - returns: any

 ### at()
-Extract the first character (or rather, grapheme cluster) after the specified index.
+Extract the first grapheme cluster after the specified index.
 Fails with an error if the index is out of bounds.

 - index: integer (positional, required)
   The byte index.